EDO Wazao (Fishing Rods)

 How to make

-Edo fishing rods are made of Japan’s natural bamboo, primarily the Hoteitake, Hachiku, Yadake and Madake varieties.
-The materials used decide the final quality of the rod.
-The selection of bamboo is so important that craftsmen cut the bamboo themselves, and from thousands of cut bamboo stems, choose only a few to turn into rods.
-After being tried for several years, the bamboo stems are polished for use.
-As Edo Wazao is jointed, only the exact number of bamboo stems needed for all the joints are prepared.
-The stems are then up according careful consideration of which joint they will be used for in the rod.
-The stems are then lined up straight, jointed, bound together and finally lacquered to produce the rod.
+Edo fishing rods are made primarily of Hoteitake, Hachiku, Yadake and Madake bamboo varieties.
+The quality of the rod is determined by the materials used.
+The selection of bamboo is so important that the craftsmen cut the bamboo themselves.
+From among thousands of bamboo stems, only a select few are fashioned into rods.
+After being aged for several years, the bamboo stems are dried and polished for use.
+Because Edo fishing rods are jointed, only the exact number of bamboo stems needed are prepared.
+The stems are lined up according to which joint they will be used for and are then jointed, bound together and lacquered.